russross/blackfriday/ietf/example-rfc.md

 AS> you get an aside.

-Indicating the type of denial of existence in use at the child zone is done by prefixing the digest in the DS record with two octets defining the Denial Type:
+Indicating the type of denial of existence in use at the child zone is done by

 Denial Type:
 :   An extra 16 bit integer value (see [](#iana-considerations)) encoded in the DS' digest